Envisioning Multicultural Schools Week 13

 The Algebra Project

-1. What are the multiple modes of learning students engage in as they are learning algebra and teaching others what they've learned?
+1. What multiple modes of learning (see the list below) do students engage in as they are learning algebra and teaching others what they've learned?

 Multiple Modes of Learning

-3. With students in class helping to teach other students, analyze using how this strategy can influence three things:
+3. As tutors in this class helping to teach other students and as self tutors gaining new learning, analyze the power of this strategy to influence three things:

 - students' self-confidence